lverweijen/piargus/docs/source/tutorial.md

 )
 ```

-Now, we want to set up a table to generate.
+### Setting up a Table

-We want the table to use `sbi` and `regio` as independent variables and `income` as response variable.
+Set up a table with `sbi` and `regio` as explanatory variables and `income` as the response variable.
-As primary suppression we will use the [p%-rule](https://link.springer.com/chapter/10.1007/978-3-642-33627-0_1).
-For secondary suppression, we will use `optimal`.
-This algorithm is generally slow for bigger datasets, but minimizes the suppression cost when the data is small.
-By default the suppression cost is the sum of the values, but this can be configured by a parameter `cost`.
+Use the [p%-rule](https://link.springer.com/chapter/10.1007/978-3-642-33627-0_1) as a safety rule and `OPTIMAL` as a method for secondary suppression:

 ```python
 output_table = pa.Table(explanatory=['sbi', 'regio'],